God’s Love is Greater than Suicide

 The argument can be that the person didn’t ask for forgiveness prior to the act and besides true faith wouldn’t lead us to go against God’s command to not murder.

-My thoughts on this are:
+My thoughts on Christianity and suicide are this

 First, if someone dies unexpectedly, did they ask for forgiveness?